alexspaceteam/hackpack-robots/README.md

 # Hackpack Robots
-This repository contains all my hackpack ardoino codes
+This repository contains all my HackPack Arduino codes.